 Guy remained at Nova for a few years until the Apple II removed the scales from his eyes.
 Then he went to work for an educational software company called EduWare Services.
 However, Peachtree Software acquired the company and wanted Guy to move to Atlanta.
 “I don’t think so” was his reaction because he couldn’t live in a city where people call sushi, “bait.”

-Luckily, his Stanford roommate, Mike Boich, got Guy a job at Apple–for giving him my chance at Apple, Guy owes Mike a great debt.
+Luckily, his Stanford roommate, Mike Boich, got Guy a job at Apple.
+So one could make the case that Guy owes Mike everything.
 When Guy saw what a Macintosh could do, the clouds parted and the angels started singing.
 For four years Guy evangelized Macintosh to developers.
-He also met his wife Beth at Apple during this timeframe—Apple has been very good to Guy.
+He also met his wife at Apple during this timeframe–Apple was very good to Guy.

 Around 1987, Guy’s job at Apple was done because Macintosh had plenty of software by then, so he left to start a Macintosh database company called ACIUS.
 It published a product called 4th Dimension.
 To this day, 4th Dimension is a great database.